HelenaLC/Prummel_et_al-hand2_LPM/README.md

 ***

 It follows a brief description of the directories and scripts contained herein.
-The contents of each `analysis/*.Rmd` script may be viewed on the landing page of the `workflowr` website (link above), but are also summarized here for completeness.
+The contents of each `analysis/*.Rmd` script may be viewed on the landing page of the `workflowr` website (link above), but are still included here for completeness.

 ### Subdirectories